Java SE, EE, Grails & libraries (Guava, Jersey, Apache...)

 To build our applications we are using Atlassian Bamboo.

-Very similar to Jenkins, I was maintaining and updating the build plans depending on the environment change: migration to Java 8, development of new applications based on different frameworks (Grails, Spring Boot, Android), retirement of old applications.
+Very similar to Jenkins, I was maintaining and updating the build plans depending on the environment change: migration to Java 8, development of new applications based on different frameworks (Grails, Spring Boot, Android, ANT, Maven), retirement of old applications.

 I was managing the entire Selenium grid, from its setup to its maintenance using OpenStack to manage the nodes of the cluster.